 Worshiping Lord Vishnu for our protection is understandable and the high percentage of his worshippers explains this.
 Yet one might wonder why people want to worship Lord Shiva, the destroyer?

 The Important Philosophy

-There is an excellent philosophy supporting this concept which you may find out in details in your later lessons.
-For now, we will note that this philosophy based on few important believes in Hinduism.
+There is an excellent philosophy supporting this concept which you may find out in detail in your later lessons.
+For now, we will note that this philosophy is based on a few important beliefs in Hinduism.